kopyl/instagram-downloader/README.md

 ### Here is a video demo on how it works:
 <video src="https://github.com/user-attachments/assets/178eb1e9-f142-4d5a-b5ee-62d3fc1d56cc" width="300" controls></video>
+* After downloading it, the media appears both in the app and in the Photos app.

 ### Plans:
 - [x] Add support for downloading stories